shawnjburke/py_guide/docs/themes/scrolls/_sources/python_best_practices/project_logging.rst.txt

 I wouldn't have cared about logging when I first started developing.
 My love of logging comes from years of having to support production systems.
 Sometimes those systems are decades old without anyone on the team having been a part of their creation.
 Many times the logging left by others has saved me.
-Great Software, has Great Logging.
+Great Software, has Great Logging [#f1]_.

 From `The Office Python Documentation`_ I thought the following was a good summary of how logging works: